vikas22/CodeLearnIntern/README.md

 to verify the results you can always use the following link. http://www.makemytrip.com/flights/mumbai-bangalore-cheap-airtickets.html

-here replace mumbai and bangalore with required source and destinations. note:plugin works for only some mentioned places as above.
+in the above link replace mumbai and bangalore with required source and destinations. note:plugin works for only some mentioned places as above.

-i have even added the plugin project.
+I have even added the plugin project CodeLearnInternship.